Picovoice/cheetah/README.md

 ### C

 Cheetah is implemented in ANSI C and therefore can be directly linked to C applications.
 [pv_cheetah.h](/include/pv_cheetah.h) header file contains relevant information.
-An instance of Cheetah object can be constructed as follows.
+An instance of the Cheetah object can be constructed as follows:

 ```c
 const char *acoustic_model_path = ... // The file is available under lib/common/acoustic_model.pv